HeroBrine1st/OpenComputersBridge/README.md

 If device is disconnected it can connect again, but two devices cannot connect to the same service at the same time.

 When host executing a request, device is receiving a "call stack" that it will execute one-by-one and save results until request is fully executed.
-You can use any of previous stack entries results for use in next.
+You can use any of previous stack entries results to use in next.

 Example request: